The Total Solar Eclipse Cairns November 14th 2012

 Time and Description

-6:40:33 Second diamond ring appears signaling the end of totality.
-Start using eye protection filters again.
+14o 6:40:33 Second diamond ring appears signalling the end of totality.
+Start using eye

 During the minute or so before the eclipse the lunar shadow covers the sky.
 The ambient light will dim dramatically reducing by a factor of about a thousand.
 If you have a really accurate time source, you can remove your eclipse glasses about ten seconds before the start of the total eclipse.
 The Moon's shadow by now will have moved right across to cover the whole of the sky.
 When the front edge of the shadow reaches the Sun, the diamond ring will form and the total eclipse begins.
 The diamond ring is a bright ring of light surrounding the dark lunar disk with one dazzling bright white point of light.

 The corona will appear to grow.
-This is just an illusion.
+This is just an illusion caused by two factors.
+As the umbra replaces the penumbra in the sky around the Sun, the background sky darkens rapidly allowing the faint corona to be mre visible.
 The outer corona is fainter than the inner corona.
-As your eyes adapt to the dark, they become more sensitive so you are able to see fainter parts of the outer corona so it seems to grow.
-Nonetheless, the effect is mesmerizing.
+As your eyes quickly adapt to the dark mainly due to dilation of the pupils, they become more sensitive so you are able to see fainter parts of the outer corona so it seems to grow.
+Nonetheless, the effect is mesmerizing and if you are observing the eclipse in the presence of a large crowd, you usually hear one loud synchonized gasp from the crowd.

 As totality ends, a diamond ring dazzles you as it seems to explode from the opposite side of the Moon to the first diamond ring.
 This one seems much brighter than the first because your eyes are adapted to the dark.
 The appearance of the second diamond ring is your signal to put your eye protection back to work.
 Put on your eclipse shades or use your projector and don't look directly at the Sun for the remainder of the eclipse.
-The Moon spends another hour in partial eclipse as it gradually uncovers the Sun before the event is all over.
+The Moon spends another hour in partial eclipse as it gradually uncovers the Sun.
+This time the disc will continue its motion to the east and slide off downwards towards the horizon.
+The event is all over by 7:40 am.

 Location Cairns Lagoon